K-PaaS/application-platform-guide/install/service/rabbitmq.md

 > $ cf enable-service-access rabbitmq

 ```
-Enabling access to all plans of service rabbitmq for all orgs as admin...
+Enabling access to all plans of service offering rabbitmq for all orgs as admin...
 OK
 ```

 > $ cf service-access
 ```
 Getting service access as admin...

 broker: rabbitmq-service-broker
-   service      plan       access   orgs
+   offering   plan       access   orgs
    rabbitmq   standard   all
 ```

 ### <div id='3.2'> 3.2.
 Sample App 다운로드